Shrine at Odero Lal: Background

 The complex is home to both a Muslim shrine and Hindu temple.
-The joint arrangement was devised as a compromise to stem any conflict that might arise regarding by which religious tradition the corpse should be disposed of.
+The joint arrangement was devised as a compromise to stem any conflict that might arise regarding the final religious rites for the corpse.

 Worship

 The shrine caretakers hail from both the Muslim and Hindu communities.
 In the evening, Muslims offer namaz prayers at the shrine while Hindus perform aarti and puja prayers.
 At the temple, a lamp is kept burning perpetually.
-On the new moon days, lamps are lighted and the shrine deity, an avatar of Varuna, is worshipped at the nearby river, or other water bodies, with rice, sugar-candy, spices and fruits.
+On the appearance of the new moon, Hindus light lamps and worship the shrine deity, an avatar of Varuna at the nearby river, or other water bodies, with rice, sugar-candy, spices and fruits.

 Significance

 For Muslims

 According to Muslim tradition, Sheikh Tahir was born as a Hindu by the name of Odero Lal (alternatively spelled Udero Lal), but converted to Islam as a teenager.
-Odero Lal in his youth was said to have been fiercely opposed to the Hindu caste system, and as a result, attracted the attention of a Sufi saint from Multan, whose association then lead Odero Lal to convert to Islam and adopt the name Sheikh Tahir.
+Odero Lal in his youth was said to have been attracted the attention of a Sufi saint from Multan, whose association then lead Odero Lal to convert to Islam and adopt the name Sheikh Tahir.